birdandhike.com logo

 Hours

-Birders can walk into the WMA at any time of day or night during the non-hunting season and on non-duck-hunting days; this is not a day-use area.
+Birders can walk into the WMA at any time of day or night during the non-hunting season and on non-waterfowl-hunting days.
 Birders can drive into the area when WMA personnel are on duty, except not during the general hunting season.
 On hunt days, the WMA is closed to everyone except permitted hunters.

 Access to the WMA is a bit confusing and differs, with good reason, during the hunting and non-hunting seasons: